cometbft/cometbft/docs/app-dev/indexing-transactions.md

 ```bash
 curl "localhost:26657/block_search?query=\"sender=Bob AND balance = 200\"&match_events=true"
 ```
-Currently the default behaviour is if `match_events` is set  to false.
+Currently the default behavior is if `match_events` is set  to false.

 Check out [API docs](https://docs.cometbft.com/v0.34/rpc/#/Info/block_search) for more information on query syntax and other options.